ben-laird/yatabl/README.md

 ## Support

 If you like this library, thanks so much!
 I'm glad to make something people like using.
-If you _really_ like it and want to support me, star this library on GitHub or donate on Ko-fi.
+If you _really_ like it and want to support me, star this library on GitHub or [buy me a coffee](https://www.buymeacoffee.com/benlaird).
 Any support/encouragement is greatly appreciated!